 Weekly Cleaning Schedule

-Instead of trying to deep clean the whole house in one day, I break it up throughout the week:
+Instead of trying to deep clean the whole house in one day, I break it up throughout the week: This routine is inspired by the Cleam Mama Routine, just adapted to fit my life.

 - Monday: Laundry Day

 Mondays are for washing and folding clothes.
-I try to get it all done in one day so it doesn’t drag into the week. - Tuesday: Bedrooms + Floors
+I try to get it all done in one day so it doesn’t drag into the week.- Curious how I keep up with laundry?
+Check out my Simple Laundry Routine for busy moms — simple, repeatable, and totally doable.

-I give the bathrooms a good scrub—wiping down sinks, mirrors, and counters, and giving the toilets and showers a quick clean. - Thursday: Rest + Family Time
+- I give the bathrooms a good scrub, wiping down sinks, mirrors, and counters, and giving the toilets and showers a quick clean.
+This is not a deep clean, rather a way to keep the bathroom from becoming filthy in between deep cleans.

 My husband is home on Thursdays, so instead of spending that time cleaning, I make a point to enjoy our time together. - Friday: Sheets + Reset for the Weekend